InstantWebP2P/libc.klm/README.md

 # libc.klm
-ucLibc as KLM for kernel-space application
+libC as KLM for kernel-space application